sgee107/openai-takehome/docs/running-log.md

 Now data loading is working the way I want with just the title of the data, let's try out some queries and see how things are looking.

 Set up MLFlow w/ a basic setup locally so that we can test some of the different embeddings.
 Should start there.

+I've done some baseline experimentation looking at the data and have a few graphs, will store those for later.
+Basically, I need to beef up the embeddings a bit.

+There are three real problems here to actually solve, the rest is just kind of fluff:
+1) How are you using the metadata to create embeddings rich enough to use for semantic search?
+2) When you do a search for information, how do you include the average rating of the product in the overall score?
+3) How are you setting up your API?
+What things need to be interpreted (eg. filters to slot fill, rating boosters)

+I'm going to start w/ 1 and think through some of the implications of 2.
+3 is just a little bit of a grind, create a representative test set (100 queries or something), test that you are getting the output you want, almost NER style.